 The cholesterol medication Gemfibrozil (Lopid) inhibits the metabolism of meglitinides and causes drug accumulation in the blood.
 Excessive amounts of meglitinides in the blood stimulate the pancreas to release excess insulin and cause hypoglycemia.

-Repaglinide has a short half life of one hour; however, nateglinide has a slightly faster onset (30 minutes) and shorter duration (2 hours) rather than 4 hours for repaglinide.
+Repaglinide has a short half-life of one hour; however, nateglinide has a slightly faster onset (30 minutes) and half life of 1.5 hours.
 To avoid hypoglycemic episodes, the patients should be instructed to eat within 30 minutes prior to administration.
 Since these medications cause rapidly fluctuating plasma levels of insulin, the patient should be closely monitored for symptoms of hypoglycemia and hyperglycemia.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.